-Hardware/software issues: To appropriately follow physical distancing, IRT will first attempt to resolve issues remotely.
-If the problem cannot be resolved remotely, IRT will schedule time for the user to meet at the Stratford campus and/or come onsite to resolve a hardware issue or to service the device.
+Hardware/software issues: Only after attempting to remotely resolve the issue, will IRT schedule time for the user to meet at the Stratford campus and/or come onsite to resolve a hardware issue or to service the device.
 The technician will wear appropriate PPE, gloves and cloth face mask.
-Office staff following PPE and physical distancing protocols will escort the technician to the appropriate area.
+Office staff following PPE and social distancing protocols will escort the technician to the appropriate area.
 The area should be cleaned/disinfected prior to the technician visit.
 The technician will also wipe down the equipment prior to starting work.
-Practice staff will remain at the appropriate physical distance as the technician works but be available to answer questions about the issue experienced.
+Practice staff will remain at the appropriate social distance as the technician works but be available to answer questions about the issue experienced.
 The technician will again clean the device after they have resolved any issues.
-If equipment needs to be repaired off-site, the technician will return a disinfected device.
+If equipment needs to be repaired off site the technician will return a disinfected device.